 Given the chronic nature of IBD, duration of treatment for athletes is likely to be lifetime or at least for the life of their exposure to high performance sport.
 However, GCs should only be given during periods of acute disease and according to international guidelines, with effort made to minimize GC exposure in IBD.
-If GC administration becomes a frequent necessity, maintenance therapy with immunomodulators or biologicals should be initiated.
+If GC administration becomes a frequent necessity, maintenance therapy with immunomodulators, biologics or small molecules should be initiated.

-4. Non-Prohibited Alternative Treatments
+4. Non-prohibited alternative treatments

-Permitted agents to maintain remission and to shorten GC exposure include immunomodulating drugs (such as azathioprine, 6-mercaptopurine, methotrexate), 5-aminosalicylates, analgesics and antibiotics.
-Lately, so-called biologics such as the anti-TNF agents (e.g., infliximab, adalimumab), anti-integrins (e.g., vedolizumab) and anti-IL-12/23 antibodies (e.g., ustekinumab) have been used to induce and maintain remission in IBD.
+Permitted agents to maintain remission and shorten GC exposure include immunomodulating drugs (such as azathioprine, 6-mercaptopurine, methotrexate), 5-aminosalicylates, analgesics and antibiotics.
+Lately, so-called biologics such as the anti-TNF agents (e.g., infliximab, adalimumab), anti-integrins (e.g., vedolizumab) and anti-IL-12/23 antibodies (e.g., ustekinumab), and the small molecules JAK inhibitors (Tofacitinib, Filgotinib, Upadacitinib) and S1P modulators (Ozanimod, Etrazimod) have been used to induce and maintain remission in IBD.

-5. Consequences to Health if Treatment is Withheld
+5. Consequences to health if treatment is withheld

-If untreated, IBD may run an undulating, unremitting course with a potentially life-threatening outcome.
+If untreated, IBD may run a relapsing and remitting disease course with a potentially life-threatening outcome.

-6. Treatment Monitoring
+6. Treatment monitoring

 During periods of IBD remission, the athlete may be totally asymptomatic and does not need much monitoring.
-Treatment usually requires routine oversight from the family physician with recommended review by the specialist - gastroenterologist at least annually or as clinically indicated.
-Monitoring might consist of regular blood tests if the patient is treated with a thiopurine and/or measurement of drug levels to optimise individual treatment.
+Treatment usually requires routine oversight from the family physician with recommended review by the specialist (gastroenterologist) at least annually or as clinically indicated.
+Monitoring might consist of regular blood tests if the patient is treated with a thiopurine and/or measurement of drug levels and periodic imaging and/or colonoscopy to optimize individual treatment.

 As indicated, indices exist for scoring the activity of IBD (SCCAI, HBI, CDAI) and these may be applied to initial assessment of acute exacerbations.
-Faecal calprotectin, a stool test measuring intestinal inflammation, correlates well with endoscopic findings and is recommended for assessment.
+Fecal calprotectin, a stool test measuring intestinal inflammation, correlates well with endoscopic findings and is recommended for assessment.

-7. TUE Duration
+7. TUE duration

 Documented medical conditions requiring long tapering courses or intermittent recurrent courses of oral GCs could initially be granted TUEs for up to 12 months, conditions should be attached to the approval outlining the need for either notification of use throughout the 12 months or a summary of use, from the treating practitioner prior to reapproval.
 The TUE Committee should reserve the right to request relevant medical records during the time of approval to confirm TUE conditions are met.
-It is recommended that caution should be applied to athletes from sports with historic, high-risk GC abuse (e.g., cycling) and long-term approvals may be inappropriate for these groups.
+It is recommended that caution should be applied to athletes from sports with historic, high-risk GC abuse profile (e.g., cycling) and long-term approvals may be inappropriate for these groups.

-In certain cases, with long-established remitting disease the recommended TUE duration for IBD could be extended to up to 4 years with annual specialist review.
+In certain cases, with long-established remitting disease, the recommended TUE duration for IBD could be extended to up to 4 years with annual specialist review.
 Common sense should always apply to athletes with IBD, given varying GC requirement during acute crises or periods of remission.
 Athletes, supported by their attending physician, must provide documentation of acute crises requiring GC treatment to avoid indiscriminate use.